sophiadt/sophiadt/README.md

 # Hello!
-I'm Sophia and welcome to my Github :computer:
+I'm Sophia and welcome to my GitHub :computer:

 I'm currently in my first year doing computer science so I'm learning and exploring the foundations.